ct-Open-Source/tuya-convert/README.md

     # ./start_flash.sh

 Follow the instructions in the start_flash script.
 It will install our flash loader onto the ESP and connect to the access point created by your wifi adapter.

-    WIFI: vtrust-flash
-    IP: 10.42.42.42
-A backup of the original firmware will be created and stored locally
+A backup of the original firmware will be created and stored locally.

 ### Device information
 After the firmware backup procedure, the retrieved device information will be shown.
-Please make sure to write down your devices flash mode and size!
 You can show this information again by executing:

     # curl http://10.42.42.42